Elimination of common groups or sections

 You control this optimization with the following linker options:

---no_bestdebugis the default, the final image is the same regardless of whether you generate debug tables during compilation with
+Because --no_bestdebug is the default, the final image is the same regardless of whether you generate debug tables during compilation with --debug.